chishui/terminal-leetcode/README.md

 ```
  $ leetcode
 ```
-Quiz list will only be retrieved once from leetcode website, then the webpage will be stored locally.
 # Controls:
 - Press ``H`` to see help infomation.
 - Press ``up`` and ``down`` to go through quiz list.